NEWS & EVENTS

 Bengal Foundation, British Council, and the Birmingham Museum (UK) host a panel discussion focusing on the resilience, rights and roles of Bangladeshi women from independence in 1971 to the present day.
-The film 'Jothorleena' by Bengali artist Dilara Begum Jolly that portrays the life of Roma Chowdhury will provide a starting point for the discussion.
-This discussants are Catherine Masud, Dilara Begum Jolly, filmmaker Leesa Gazi, and television presenter and women's advocate Nobonita Chowdhury.
+Bangladeshi artist Dilara Begum Jolly's film Jothorleena, that portrays the life of Roma Chowdhury, will provide a starting point for the discussion.
+This discussants are Catherine Masud, Dilara Begum Jolly, filmmaker and writer Leesa Gazi, and television presenter and women's advocate Nobonita Chowdhury.

 Catherine Masud in conversation with University of Edinburgh media anthropologist Lotte Hoek, talking about her filmmaking journey in the context of the Bangladesh independent film movement, and her own complex identity as a "foreigner" living and working as an artist in Bangladesh for many years.

 Chobi Mela, the first festival of photography in Asia, is one of the most exciting ventures that Drik and Pathshala has initiated.
 The first Chobi Mela – International Festival of Photography was held in December 2000 - January 2001.
 It is the most demographically inclusive photo festival in the world and is held every two years in Dhaka.